CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 This grid provides a comprehensive overview, allowing businesses to monitor and analyze quality control performance effectively.
 It ensures compliance with the established QC rules and aids in maintaining consistent quality standards.

 ---
-By integrating supplier performance metrics with quality control processes, ProcessForce enables businesses to maintain high standards while building trust with their suppliers.
-Implementing these tools is not just about enhancing quality control—it's about ensuring long-term success through strategic trust and control.